Conjunction for Class 5

 1. Coordinating Conjunctions

-Coordinating conjunctions are used to connect words, phrases, or clauses that are equal in importance.
-Some common coordinating conjunctions used on a regular basis are:
+Coordinating conjunctions are used to connect words, phrases, or clauses that are equally important.
+Some common coordinating conjunctions used regularly:

 Examples: